olanaso/Leaflet-SimpleGraphicScale/README.md

-# Simple Graphic Scale SGBI Plugin for Leaflet
+# Simple Graphic Scale Plugin for Leaflet

-This is a README file for the `GraphicScaleSGBI` plugin for the Leaflet mapping library.
+This is a README file for the `SimpleGraphicScale` plugin for the Leaflet mapping library.
 This plugin provides a customizable, easy-to-use graphic scale control for your maps.

 ## Features